Comparing Resideo Technologies (NYSE:REZI) & Latch (NASDAQ:LTCH)

-Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH) are both industrial products companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their institutional ownership, analyst recommendations, profitability, valuation, earnings, dividends and risk.
+Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI) are both auto/tires/trucks companies, but which is the better stock?
+We will compare the two businesses based on the strength of their institutional ownership, earnings, risk, profitability, dividends, analyst recommendations and valuation.

-86.0% of Resideo Technologies shares are owned by institutional investors.
-Comparatively, 33.7% of Latch shares are owned by institutional investors.
-0.1% of Resideo Technologies shares are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.
+33.7% of Latch shares are owned by institutional investors.
+Comparatively, 91.1% of Resideo Technologies shares are owned by institutional investors.
+0.1% of Resideo Technologies shares are owned by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

-This table compares Resideo Technologies and Latch’s revenue, earnings per share and valuation.
+This table compares Latch and Resideo Technologies’ revenue, earnings per share and valuation.

 |Gross Revenue